Automatic Post-selection by Ancillae Thermalisation: Background

 \subsection{Oblivious Amplitude Amplification}

-Oblivious Amplitude Amplification (OAA) replaces post-selection with tracing out ancillary qubits to guarantee a specified unitary transformation.
+Oblivious Amplitude Amplification (OAA) replaces post-selection with tracing out ancillary qubits to guarantee a specified unitary transformation, without knowledge of the target state \cite{berry2014exponential}.
 The allocation of resources for OAA differ to that of our proposed method.
-OAA comes in various flavours depending upon whether the probability of success at each iteration and target qubits' state is known or not.
-For a direct comparison with our method, we focus upon an implementation that does not require the knowledge of either, $\frac{\pi}{3}$ {\it Fixed-point OAA}\cite{grover2005fixed}.
+We focus upon an implementation that monotonically decreases the error of implementing the specified unitary transformation in the regime of large initial success probabilities, $\frac{\pi}{3}$ {\it FP OAA}\cite{grover2005fixed}.

 Repeating Eq.(1) of the main text here for clarity, we seek a transformation $U$ that achieves a desired unitary transformation $R$ of a target set of qubits with some probability $p_0$: